truecharts/public/charts/enterprise/metallb-config/docs/setup-guide.md

 ## 3. Optional: Specify IP Address per App or Service

+With MetalLB installed, it's recommended (but optional) to specify IP specific addresses for your apps when you install and configure them.

 ![metallb-specifyIP](img/metallb_guide_specifyIP.png)

-With MetalLB installed, it's recommended (but optional) to specify IP addresses for your apps.

-For each app, under **Networking and Services**, select `LoadBalancer` Service Type for the Main Service.
+When configuring each app, look under **Networking and Services**, select the `LoadBalancer` Service Type for the Main Service.

-In the **LoadBalancer IP** field, specify an IP address that is within the MetalLB address pool that you configured.
+In the **LoadBalancer IP** field, specify an IP address that is within the MetalLB address pool that you configured above.
 Apply the same IP address to the **LoadBalancer IP** field on other services within the app.

 ## 4. Disable SCALE's Default LoadBalancer